ezramizrahi/banshee/README.md

 - [x] Setup GitHub Workflow
 - [x] Create Netlify Function
 - [x] Add Postman tests (may remove these in the future)
-- [] Hook up a FE to display results
+- [ ] Hook up a FE to display results
-- [] Find a reason to use Babashka, otherwise get rid of it
+- [ ] Find a reason to use Babashka, otherwise get rid of it
+- [ ] Update on push branch config

 ## Contact